How To Write A Winning Quote or Estimate

 It is best to be completely upfront.”
 That’s the approach of Guy Hodgson, Screwfix regional tradesman of the year.

 Quote speed is vital (finding the time!)

-Matthew Stevenson of The Landscape Company provides one of the clues why his business is growing so fast.
+Matthew Stevenson of Bespoke Outdoor Spaces provides one of the clues why his business is growing so fast.
 “We always get quotations back to customers within 24 hours.
 Customers are impressed and sometimes they sign up there and then, without bothering with the competition.
 If they have to wait and/or hassle the competition to get their quote, it puts them in the mind to go with yours”.

 Price the job right

 The easiest way to go out of business is to be bad at estimating.
 When you under-price you are much more likely to win the work but it will be unprofitable.
 When you over-price you will mostly lose the work.
 The result is a steady stream of loss-making jobs.
 Goodbye.